Les Remparts

 Hotels

-• Hotel de la Paix: A comfortable hotel with modern amenities and a great location.
+• Hotel de la Paix: A comfortable hotel with modern amenities and a convenient location.

-• Le Clos des Cèdres: A charming boutique hotel with a personal touch and beautiful gardens.
+• Le Clos des Cèdres: A boutique hotel with a personal touch and beautiful gardens.

 Guesthouses and B&Bs